Tutorial: Investigate risky users

 The alert score represents the potential impact of a specific alert on each user.
 Alert scoring is based on severity, user impact, alert popularity across users, and all entities in the organization.

 The activity score determines the probability of a specific user performing a specific activity, based on behavioral learning of the user and their peers.
 Activities identified as the most abnormal receive the highest scores.

-- Connect at least one app to Microsoft Cloud App Security using the API connectors.
+- Connect at least one app to Microsoft Defender for Cloud Apps using the API connectors.
 We recommend that you start by connecting Office 365.

 - Connect additional apps using the proxy to achieve conditional access app control.

-- To enable insights across your on-premises environment, configure Cloud App Security to integrate with your Defender for Identity environment.
+- To enable insights across your on-premises environment, configure Defender for Cloud Apps to integrate with your Defender for Identity environment.

-To identify who your riskiest users are in Cloud App Security:
+To identify who your riskiest users are in Defender for Cloud Apps:

-Go to the Cloud App Security dashboard and look at the people identified in the Top users by investigation priority tile, and then one by one go to their user page to investigate them.
+Go to the Defender for Cloud Apps dashboard and look at the people identified in the Top users by investigation priority tile, and then one by one go to their user page to investigate them.

 The investigation priority number, found next to the user name, is a sum of all the user's risky activities over the last week.